HalalBooking guide to halal-friendly holidays in Bodrum

 Bodrum is generally very crowded and busy in summer.
 If you are looking for a quiet, calm, natural and unspoiled place to go during the day, you should definitely go to Yalıkavak, which is only 11 miles from Bodrum.
 You can relax on the beach and enjoy the enchanting sea view and the silence.

 Located in the southwest of Milas, on Mount Manastır, İncirliin Cave is a sight to behold thanks to its geological structure and historical remnants.
-The cave is 1132 feet long.
+The cave is 345 meters long.
 Inside, there are many rooms which are interconnected with steep passages.
-There is also a 508-foot-long walking path in the cave.
+There is also a 155-meter-long walking path in the cave.
 The cave is still geologically active and only a certain part of it can be seen by visitors.